csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 ```

 In order to perform actual work in parallel, one typically needs to
-distribute the data to different parallel tasks, perform the actual
+distribute the data to different parallel tasks, to perform the actual
-computation in each task, and then combine the results of individual
+computation in each task, and then to combine the results of individual
 tasks.
 With MPI, the sum of elements in an array could be carried out
 (in Fortran) as follows: